vmware/vic-product/docs/user_doc/vic_vsphere_admin/running_vicmachine_cmds.md

 You can also specify the user name in the URL that you pass to `vic-machine create` in the `--target` option, in which case the `--user` option is not required.

 You can configure a VCH so that it uses a non-administrator account with reduced privileges for post-deployment operations by specifying the `--ops-user` option.
 If you do not specify `--ops-user`, VCHs use the vSphere administrator account that you specify in `--user` for general post-deployment operations.
-For information about using a different account for post-deployment operation, [Configure Operations User](set_up_ops_user.md).
+For information about using a different account for post-deployment operation, see [Configure the Operations User](set_up_ops_user.md).

 **Usage**: